RayanYousef/Camera-Free-Minimap/README.md

 The "World Map" now possesses the ability to calculate the size of your world along the X and Z axes.
 This information becomes essential for determining the position of various elements within the minimap.
+Knowing the world dimensions and the minimap dimensions the minimap now can determine the position of its elements!